rest-for-physics/framework/doc/tutorials/List of REST Programs.md

 **restPrintRunInfo** : It prints the metadata information inside a REST file.

-**restPrintAllMetadata** : It prints on screen all the metadata information containned in a REST file.
+**restPrintAllMetadata** : It prints on screen all the metadata information contained in a REST file.
 TRestRun metadata, readout, gas, processes metadata, etc.

 **restPrintFileContents** : It prints on screen the ROOT objects stored in a REST file.